Special Needs Pets

 Shannon understanding a dog's need

 It is hard enough to be able to leave your pet, but when your pet is a “Special Needs” pet, that makes the task even more difficult.
-Speaking from personal experience and having a “Special Needs” cat of her own with Kidney Failure, Shannon knows how hard it is trying to find somebody to take care of them, understand their needs, and administer their medication.
+Speaking from personal experience and having a “Special Needs” cat of her own with Kidney Failure, a pet-sitter knows how hard it is trying to find somebody to take care of them, understand their needs, and administer their medication.

 Lack of Specialized Pet Care Providers